hdinkel/ELM-CPIB-2017/5-BACT_basic_protocol_3.md

 case, 2 motifs (elms) and 9 instances were filtered out because they occurred within a SMART domain.

-Step 13.
+step 13.
 Scroll down a little further to the section titled "Filtering Summary" to view some statistics about how many motifs and instances hits were filtered out (figure BACT-BP-4).
 The first two lines contain information on whether and which filters were applied in step 2 of this protocol.
 The first two rows of the table show how